-- The best way to reduce waste is not to create it in the first place. - a.
+Focus on reusables first.
+The best way to reduce waste is not to create it in the first place.

+- a.
 For offices: Do your staff have access to keep cups for their coffees, chopsticks and cutlery for takeaways, takeaway containers that can be filled at restaurants? - b.
-For restaurants: Consider signing up with a reusable provider like Again Again or Reusabowl who can help reduce your spend on single use.
-It's a great way to give customers the convenience of takeaways without the throw aways! - c.
+For restaurants: Consider signing up with a reusable provider like AgainAgain or Reusabowl who can help reduce your spend on single use.
+It's a great way to give customers the convenience of takeaways without the throw aways!

+c.
 For retailers and industrial:

 Consider the packaging that you receive from suppliers and the packaging that you are sending to your customers.
 What can be reused?
+2.

-- Best practice for reducing waste sent to landfill is to sort as soon as possible after use.
+Best practice for reducing waste sent to landfill is to sort as soon as possible after use.

 Method bins are a beautiful solution for this.
-We also suggest you do away with bins by your team's desk as this is the common culprit for co-mingling and waste doesn't get separated. - Cleaners.
+We also suggest you do away with bins by your team's desk as this is the common culprit for co-mingling and waste doesn't get separated.

+Educate your teams and your cleaners.
 Chat about waste more!
 Communication is key to sustainability.
 It is important that your staff, colleagues and cleaners are kept informed and aware of Samson sustainability principles and policies.
 Whilst your team may be great at separating waste, this can all be lost if cleaners aren't aware and everything gets taken to the same bin.

-Waste separation policies for the Target building:
+Waste separation policies: